PATRIC3/p3_docs/docroot/tutorial/genome_quality_report/genome_quality_report.rst

 Advanced Comments When Reference Genomes Are Available
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If a reference genome is available, the features implementing the role in the reference genome are extracted and compared.
-This can tell us when the quality tools are giving us a false negative.
+If a reference genome is available, the features implementing the role in the reference genome are extracted and compared, which can tell us when the quality tools are giving us a false indication.
 In the example below, EvalCon predicted a single occurrence of the *LSU ribosomal protein L31p*, but two were found.
 We see from the comments, however, that two instances of the role were found in the reference genome as well, and each one is close to a different feature in our genome.
 This correspondence tells us that the role is very likely not a problem.
+In this case, the genome being evaluated is an instance of Vibro haemolyticus, one of a few species that has two versions of `LSU ribosomal protein L31p`-- a version that is used when zinc is present and a version that is used when zinc is not present.

 .. image:: images/false_negative_double.JPG